BUTTERNUT SQUASH + RED LENTIL SOUP

-Thick and hearty, this butternut squash + red lentil soup is made with just 5 ingredients, plus oil, salt & pepper, and SO easy to make!
+Thick and hearty, this butternut squash and red lentil soup is made with the simplest of ingredients to let the ingredients shine and is SO easy to make!

+- It’s super easy.
 This truly is a simple recipe, from the ingredients to prepping and cooking.
 Peeling the squash is the hardest part, and really it’s not so bad.
-No need to roast your butternut squash either, simply make your soup in one big pot.

-All together, the flavors are perfect for fall.
-This would be a colorful and delicious starter soup for the holiday table too!
+The flavors are perfect for fall.
+This would be a colorful and delicious starter soup for the holiday table, too!

 Ingredient Notes